ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

 8. If you have not yet configured automatic release once the build is complete, then manually trigger a release of the mobile app.

+9. Follow the appropriate step below;
-9. Once the release is complete, open the Mobile App on your android emulator.
+    * If you have an Android device, open the Mobile App on your device.
 You should be prompted to update the application.

+    * If you do not have an Android device, build the application from your Visual Studio Client onto a local emulator.

 10. Enter a valid Credit Card Number (16 digits long), and allow the app to crash.